Jerit-Baiju/caelium-github/profile/README.md

 ### Contributor License Agreement (CLA)

-To maintain clarity on contributions and ensure compliance with our license, all contributors are required to sign a Contributor License Agreement (CLA).
-This agreement confirms that you retain copyright over your contributions, but you grant us the rights to use and distribute them as part of Caelium.
-A link to sign the CLA will be provided during the pull request process.
+To maintain clarity on contributions and ensure compliance with our license, all contributors are required to agree to a Contributor License Agreement (CLA).
+By submitting a contribution, you confirm that you retain copyright over your work, while granting us the rights to use and distribute it as part of Caelium.
+By making a pull request, you acknowledge and accept the terms of the CLA without the need for a separate signature or link.

 > [!NOTE]
 > You can review the [Contributor License Agreement](../CLA.md).